-Three Marketing Tricks for the Modern Marketer
+Three Tricks for the Modern Marketer

 When the lights went dim and the room full of 150+ listeners went quiet, it was showtime.
 Some speakers were more comfortable than others with the large audience, but no matter the topic or the speaker, everyone had something valuable to offer.
 With my notepad and pen I listened closely and took down all there was to learn from some of the best in the industry.
-Yet despite the very diverse lineup of talented speakers, there seemed to be three recurring notions that each session at least mentioned, if not completely revolved around.
+Despite the very diverse lineup of talented speakers, there seemed to be three recurring notions that each session at least mentioned, if not completely revolved around.
 These are the top 3 marketing tricks from Digital Summit Philadelphia that should be on your radar as a modern marketer in 2020.

 1. Inject Personality

-The number one topic that always seemed to make its way on to the stage was the notion of “marketing with personality”.
+The number one topic that always seemed to make its way on to the stage was the concept of “marketing with personality”.
 No matter if the session was focused on email marketing tricks, podcasting best practices, or social media development, there was always an emphasis on this idea of “marketing with personality”.

 2. Prove Value